-Recommendation Section(s) All climate parameters with potential to interact with a project should be defined and considered at a screening level to fully understand which interactions pose higher risk.
-Section 5.11.3 Proponents should also document any uncertainty related to either downscaling climate change projections to specific sites, or expected impacts to the environment or project, within the EA.
-Metrolinx is moving towards using downscaling projections as described in its Planning for Resiliency report (Metrolinx, Planning for Resiliency: Towards a Corporate Climate Adaptation Plan, 2017) to inform decisions regarding planning, construction, and operations of infrastructure.
-This considers adaptation to climate change across all infrastructure assets, including existing and future stations.
-Considering climate change in the terms of reference for an EA should commit the proponent to considering climate change impacts in related project studies prepared in support of the EA report.
-The TPAP does not include a terms of reference, so this is not applicable.
+Recommendation Section(s) Project studies prepared in support of the EA report.
 Considering climate change in an EA should result in the proponent refining and documenting measures for dealing with climate change impacts as the undertaking moves toward implementation stage.
 Examples could include adapted design or maintenance schedules, additional studies, and revised operating procedures.
-Section 5.11.3.2.1 Considering climate change in streamlined EA processes and studies could result in the inclusion of a commitment on how the proponent will implement climate change adaptation and mitigation measures during the detailed design phase of any given project.
-Section 5.11.2.3 Section 5.11.3.2 Proponents should consider whether making reference to existing climate change strategies or policies alone is sufficient as a consideration of climate change, or whether a more detailed consideration of climate change should be carried out when conducting project-specific environmental assessment studies.
-Documentation of the results of this consideration should be included as part of project reporting.
+Section 5.11.3.2.1 Considering climate change in streamlined EA processes and studies could result in the inclusion of a commitment on how the proponent will implement climate change adaptation and mitigation measures during the detailed design phase of any given Project.
+Section 5.11.2.3 Section 5.11.3.2 Proponents should consider whether making reference to existing climate change strategies or policies alone is sufficient as a consideration of climate change, or whether a more detailed consideration of climate change should be carried out when conducting Project-specific environmental assessment studies.
+Documentation of the results of this consideration should be included as part of Project reporting.
 Section 5.11.2